datasets-io/michelson-speed-of-light/README.md

 ## References

+*	Michelson, Albert A. (1882).
+"Experimental determination of the velocity of light made at the United States Naval Academy, Annapolis." *Astronomic Papers* __1__ 135–8.
+U.S. Nautical Almanac Office.
+(See Table 24.)
 * Dorsey, Ernest N. (1944).
 "The Velocity of Light." *Transactions of the American Philosophical Society*, Volume 34, Part 1, Pages 1-110, Table 22.